tibbe78/techday-2019/demo3/README.md

 server1.mylocal
 ```

-#### write a simple playbook in YAML to update servers with apt module
+#### write a simple playbook in YAML to update and upgrade servers with apt module
 ```YAML
 ---
 - hosts: ubuntu